Bottleneck Transformer-Based Approach for Improved Automatic STOI Score Prediction: Proposed Method

 \textbf{Conv Block}: The Conv block consists of a set of two 1D convolutional layers along with a 1D Batch Normalization layer for regularization and a Gaussian Error Linear Unit (GELU) \cite{hendrycks2023gaussianerrorlinearunits} as the activation.
 It takes input features, reduces the input dimension, and helps in extracting and refining the features.
 The extracted features are then provided as input to the Bottleneck Transformer.

-\textbf{Bottleneck Transformer}: A model has to be good enough to capture both local and global information present even in the presence of nonstationary noise or distortions mixed with the signal, so we used Bottleneck Transformer.
-It includes convolution layers, multi-head self-attention layers, Batch Normalization, and Pooling layers.
-Using both convolution and attention layers, it captures a richer and more robust representation of the input data.
+\textbf{Bottleneck Transformer}: For predicting STOI, we believe the model needs to capture both local and global information present even in the presence of non-stationary noise or distortions in the recording.
+For this purpose, we use a bottleneck transformer\cite{9577771}.
+It includes convolution layers, MHSA layers, Batch Normalization, and Pooling layers.
+Using both convolution and attention layers, it captures a richer and more robust representation from its input.
 Convolution layers reduce dimensionality and capture the local context, while self-attention layers aggregate the information learned by convolution layers and learn the global context.
 Additionally, another convolution layer is used for up-sampling.
 These layers filter out redundant information and focus on relevant data.
-A residual connection from input to output aids gradient propagation during training.
-The Bottleneck Transformer’s output is then passed to Dense Block-1.
+A residual connection from input to output aids in gradient propagation during training.
+The bottleneck transformer’s output becomes input to Dense Block-1.

 \textbf{Dense Blocks} Dense blocks comprise linear layers and nonlinear activation layers.
 Dense Block-1 further refines the features extracted by the bottleneck transformer.
-Global Pooling is then applied to reduce the temporal dimensions by averaging across the time dimension.
+Global pooling is then applied to reduce the temporal dimensions by averaging across the time dimension.
 This input is fed into Dense Block-2, which predicts the STOI score.

-The objective function we used for training is the Mean Squared Error (MSE) between the true and predicted utterance level STOI scores.
-The model effectively captures information at both the frame and utterance levels without needing frame-level scores for training.
+The objective function used for training was the MSE between the true and predicted utterance level STOI scores.
+The model effectively captures information at both the frame and the utterance levels without the need for frame-level scores for training.